bric-tb-softwares/rxwgan/README.md

 run_wgangp.py -i path_to_table.csv -o output_file -g generator.h5 -c critic.h5 --batch_size 16 --fold 0 --n_splits 5 --save_for_each 50 --disp_for_each 50 --epochs 1000
 ```

 If for some reason you lost the machine, you can restart from the last saved configuration.
 For example, the last saved models came from epoch 100.
-To restart from epoch 100 + 1, tip this:
+To restart from epoch 100 + (1):

 ```
 run_wgangp.py -i path_to_table.csv -o output_file -g generator_epoch_100.h5 -c critic_epoch_100.h5 --history history_epoch_100.json ----batch_size 16 --fold 0 --n_splits 5 --save_for_each 50 --disp_for_each 50 --start_from_epoch 101 --epochs 1000